-Note: Frequency of stepwise mutation model (SMM): Proportion of single-step mutations among single- and multiple-step microsatellite mutations surveyed by Ellegren (2000); Number of loci: Number of loci (of the total 15 microsatellites used in this study) that are either dinucleotide or tetranucleotide; Freq SMM in otter panel: Estimated frequency of SMM across our three multiplex panels (Thomas et al. 2022a) based on the number of loci of different repeat units.
+Table 1: Literature-based inference of the frequency of stepwise mutations for analysed panel of otter microsatellites.
+Frequency of stepwise mutation model (SMM): proportion of single-step mutations among singleand multiple-step microsatellite mutations surveyed by Ellegren (2000); Number of loci: number of loci (of the total 15 microsatellites used in this study) that are either dinucleotide or tetranucleotide; Freq SMM in otter panel: estimated frequency of SMM across our three multiplex panels (Thomas et al. 2022a), based on the number of loci of different repeat units.